 Australian Open 2026: Top contenders for men’s singles title

-With the new tennis season about to get underway, we are set to witness the first grand slam of the year – the 2026 Australian Open.
+The new tennis season is about to get underway, with all eyes on the first Grand Slam of the year, the Australian Open.

-Last year, the Slam at Melbourne Park witnessed a record crowd turnout both in the men’s and women’s categories.
-The Men’s Singles final was played between defending Champion Jannik Sinner and Alexander Zverev with Sinner retaining his crown in an emphatic manner winning the final in straight sets.
+Last year, the Grand Slam at Melbourne Park witnessed a record crowd turnout both in the men’s and women’s categories.
+The men’s singles final was played between defending champion Jannik Sinner and Alexander Zverev, with Sinner retaining his crown in an emphatic manner, winning the final in straight sets.

 The new season will bring new challenges for all players.
-What will be more interesting to see though is if there are players who can get close to the two best Men’s players in the world or this new season will remain a two-horse race yet again.
+What will be more interesting to see, though, is whether there are players who can get close to the two best men’s players in the world.

-Here, we present to you our top five picks for the 2026 Australian Open Men’s Singles title.
+Here, we present our pick of the top contenders for the men’s singles title at the 2026 Australian Open.

 Jannik Sinner

-Two-time Australian Open champion and the defending champion, current World No. 2 Jannik Sinner will yet again be the favourite at Melbourne Park.
-Though he lost to Carlos Alcaraz at the US Open where he was the undeniable favourite, he made up for it with a title win at the year-ending Nitto ATP Finals getting the better of his arch-nemesis in Turin.
+Two-time Australian Open champion, also the defending champion, World No. 2 Jannik Sinner will again be the favourite at Melbourne Park.
+Though he lost to Carlos Alcaraz at the US Open, where also he was the undeniable favourite, he made up for it with a title win at the year-ending ATP Finals, getting the better of his arch-rival in Turin.

-Over the past few years, Sinner has made the hard courts at Melbourne Park feel like home and therefore, the Italian remains our prime contender to take the Australian Open Singles title home yet again.
+Over the past few years, Sinner has felt at home on the hard courts of Melbourne Park.
+Therefore, he remains our prime contender to take the Australia Open singles title home yet again.

 Carlos Alcaraz

-The current World No. 1 ended the 2025 season on a high – two grand slam titles, three ATP Masters 1000 titles and a final appearance at the Nitto ATP Finals.
-In doing so, he also defended his French Open Crown and defeated Jannik Sinner on the hard courts of the US Open which would have boosted his confidence for the Australian Open.
+The current World No. 1 ended the 2025 season on a high, winning two Grand Slam titles, three ATP Masters 1000 titles, and a final appearance at the ATP Finals.
+He also defended his French Open crown and defeated Jannik Sinner on the US Open hard courts, which must have boosted his confidence for the Australian Open.

-However, Alcaraz parted ways with his long-time coach Juan Carlos Ferrero in December which raised quite a few eyebrows.
-This could lead to Alcaraz being a little shaky early on in the tournament but we are also aware about his powers of recovery.
+However, Alcaraz parted ways with his long-time coach Juan Carlos Ferrero in December, which raised quite a few eyebrows.
+This could lead to Alcaraz being a little shaky early on in the tournament, but we are all also aware of his powers of recovery.

-This is also the one Grand Slam title missing from his already burgeoning kitty and one that will complete his career Grand Slam – an added motivation to go all out.
-If Alcaraz reaches the final this time around, he has every chance to take his first Australian Open title home.
+The Australian Open crown is the only Grand Slam title missing from Alcaraz’s already burgeoning silverware stash, one that will complete his career Grand Slam — an added motivation to go all out.
+If Alcaraz reaches the final this time around, expect him to take his first Australian Open title home.

 Alexander Zverev

-Alexander Zverev has won most big tournaments in tennis to prove his prodigious talent barring the one that is the absolute pinnacle of tennis – a Grand Slam Singles trophy.
-However, Zverev went one better last year making it to the Australian Open Men’s Singles final.
-Though he came up against an inspired Jannik Sinner who demolished him in straight sets to defend his Men’s Singles crown.
+Alexander Zverev has won most big tournaments to prove his prodigious talent, barring any of the Grand Slams, which are considered the pinnacle of the sport.
+However, Zverev fared better at the Slams last year, making it to the Australian Open men’s singles final, though he came up against an inspired Jannik Sinner, who demolished him in straight sets to defend his crown.

-Zverev does possess the game to beat anyone, its just his mentality that maybe needs an uplift to cross the finishing line.
-He has even defeated Carlos Alcaraz at the 2024 Australian Open quarter-finals.
+Zverev does possess the game to beat anyone; it’s just his mentality that needs an uplift to help him cross the finishing line.
+He even defeated Carlos Alcaraz in the quarter-finals of the 2024 Australian Open.

 Novak Djokovic

 When talking about the contenders for the title, the ten-time Australian Open champion simply cannot be ignored.
-Even though he has not reached a grand slam final since the 2024 Wimbledon final, Djokovic is still the third best player in the world as he is still able to defeat everyone apart from Sinner and Alcaraz.
+Even though he has not reached a Grand Slam final since the 2024 Wimbledon final, Djokovic is still the third-best player in the world and capable of defeating everyone — apart from Jannik Sinner and Carlos Alcaraz.

-Though Djokovic has even managed to beat Alcaraz in the quarter-finals of the 2025 Australian Open, he failed to continue due to injury issues and had to forfeit the semi-final against Zverev.
-Djokovic reached the Semis of the other three grand slams last season, losing to Sinner twice and Alcaraz once.
+That said, Djokovic did manage to beat Alcaraz in the quarter-finals of last year’s Australian Open, where he failed to continue due to injury issues and had to forfeit the semi-final against Zverev.
+He reached the semi-finals of the other three Grand Slams last season as well, losing to Sinner twice and Alcaraz once.
 This is proof enough that the Serbian legend can still challenge for the biggest titles.

-To write him off would be blasphemy but if he can somehow avoid Sinner or Alcaraz in this tournament, Djokovic has a great chance to win an unprecedented 25th grand slam title on his most favoured surface at Melbourne Park.
+To write the Djoker off would be blasphemy.
+If he can somehow avoid Sinner or Alcaraz in this tournament, he has a great chance to win an unprecedented 25th Grand Slam title on his most favoured surface.

 Felix Auger-Aliassime

-Felix Auger-Aliassime marked the end of 2025 in superb manner, breaking into the top ten ATP Singles rankings with an incredible season.
-He reached the semi-finals of the US Open and the Nitto ATP finals, and also the final of the Paris Masters – proving heiw ability and talent yet again.
+Felix Auger-Aliassime ended the 2025 season in superb fashion, breaking into the top ten ATP singles rankings on the back of his performances.
+He reached the semi-finals of the US Open and the ATP Finals, as well as the final of the Paris Masters, proving his ability and talent yet again.

-Auger-Aliassime had a breakthrough year in 2021 when he reached his first Wimbledon quarter-final and a first US Open semi-final along with other noticeable results which helped him break into the Top 10 rankings.
-Auger-Aliassime also likes the hard-court surface and his performances on his most favoured surface have been great in recent times.
-He also has the guile, athleticism, power and ability to trouble even the likes of Sinner and Alcaraz when he is on song.
+Auger-Aliassime had a breakthrough year in 2021, when he reached his first Wimbledon quarter-final and a first US Open semi-final, along with other noticeable results that helped him break into the ATP top ten rankings.
+The 25-year-old also likes hard courts, and his performances on them have been great in recent times as well.
+Moreover, he has the guile, athleticism, power, and ability to trouble even the likes of Sinner and Alcaraz when he is on song.

-Based on his current form, results and talent, Auger-Aliassime does have an outside chance to lift his first grand slam trophy at Melbourne Park in Australia.
+Based on his current form, results, and talent, Auger-Aliassime has an outside chance to lift his first Grand Slam trophy at Melbourne Park this time around.